Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): An Impossibility Result

-The impossibility result described above occurs because there are some executions where no process in $\{1,2,3\}$ can discover a process in $\{6,7,8\}$ and vice versa.
-Indeed, two subsets of the sink can declare themselves as the sink.
-Similarly, a subset of non-sink members might declare themselves as the sink.
-For example, in Fig.~\ref{fig:imp:ns:b}, processes in $\{2,3,4,6\}$ that are non-sink members can declare themselves as the sink.
-If that happens, the Agreement property of consensus can be violated as each sink can solve consensus independently of other processes.
-In the subsequent section, we show how to enrich a knowledge connectivity graph that satisfies the requirements of the BFT-CUP model by adding extra edges so that consensus can be solved on the new graph without having access to $f$.
+Note that a subset of non-sink members might also declare themselves as a sink.
+For example, in Fig.~\ref{fig:imp:ns:b}, processes in $\{1, 2,3,4,6\}$ that are non-sink members can declare themselves as a sink.
+Specifically, $\mathtt{isSink}_{G_{\mathit{di}}}(2, \{1, 2,3,4,6\}, \{5,7\}) = \mathit{true}$.
+If that happens, the Agreement property of consensus can be violated as members of each sink can solve consensus independently of other processes.

+This impossibility result indicates that a new type of knowledge connectivity graph is required for processes to solve consensus using only their PDs and without knowing~$f$.
+In the next section, we achieve this by modifying a knowledge connectivity graph that meets the BFT-CUP model's requirements by adding new edges or removing existing ones.